European Aquatics U20 Water Polo Championship

-LEN European U19 Water Polo Championships is a continental water polo tournament held every two years for the players under the age of 19.
+The European Aquatics U20 Water Polo Championship, previously known as the LEN European U19 Water Polo Championship, is a continental water polo tournament held every two years for the players under the age of 20.
 It was launched by LEN in 1970 for men and in 1994 for women.
+With the 2026 competition, the age category was changed from U19 to U20.